-The British responded with a scorchedearth policy of farm burnings and looting and the setting up of concentration camps for non-combatants, in which some 26 000 Boer women and children died from disease.
-The incarceration of black (including coloured) people in the path of the War in racially segregated camps has been forgotten in conventional accounts of the War.
+The British responded with a scorchedearth policy.
+This included farm burnings and looting and the setting-up of concentration camps for non-combatants, in which some 26 000 Boer women and children died from disease.
+The incarceration of black (including coloured) people in the path of the War in racially segregated camps has been absent in conventional accounts of the War and has only recently been acknowledged.